-Dusted off an anecdote for Memorial Day, written in 2013, on the importance of standing up.
-Back next Sunday with full wknd notes.
+Dusted off an anecdote from 2013 for Father’s Day, about finding inspiration in the elements, strengthening our creative core (see below).
+Back next Sunday with full weekend notes.
 All the very best, E

 Good luck out there,